Tom Stromgren

-Lawrence Thompson Stromgren (born 1936) is a former American football coach.
+Lawrence Thompson Stromgren (born 1936) is an American former football coach.
 He served as the head football coach at the College of Emporia in Emporia, Kansas from 1965 to 1966 and Fort Hays State University in Hays, Kansas, from 1969 to 1971, and compiling a career college football coaching record of 18–25–2.
 Stromgren was born in 1936 in Osage City, Kansas.